Flu Vaccination – FAQs

 Q. Can distance selling pharmacies provide the Flu Vaccination Service?

 Yes.
-A distance selling pharmacy may provide Advanced and Enhanced Services, as long as any Essential Service which forms part of the Advanced or Enhanced Service is not provided to persons present at the premises.
+A distance selling pharmacy may provide Advanced and Enhanced Services, if any Essential Service which forms part of the Advanced or Enhanced Service is not provided to persons present at the premises.
 The distance selling pharmacy must fully meet the requirements for the provision of the Flu Vaccination Service, which includes the consultation room requirements.

 Q. What insurance should you have for the Flu Vaccination Service?